aleksigron/kokko/README.md

 You need to set a custom working directory in Xcode when running the project.
 From the menu bar, choose _Product_ > _Scheme_ > _Edit Scheme_.
 Select the _Run_
 scheme and go to the _Options_ tab.
-Enable _Custom working directory_ and set the working directory to the GraphicsToolkit folder next to the Xcode project.
+Enable _Custom working directory_ and set the working directory to the repository root.

 ## Other tools
 I'm using a proprietary model export script for Blender.
 The motivation behind